 - Attempting to show that the injuries were not caused by the accident/were pre-existing.

 - Determining overall how strong the plaintiffs case is.

 They also use the tactic of slowing down the case in the hope of encouraging the victim to take a smaller settlement offer just to get it over with.
 Once the insurance company has concluded their investigation, they will decide on what they think is a fair offer and try to settle out of court.

 The Length of Time it Takes for the Victim to Recover

-Contact the Car Accident Attorneys at the Roth Firm Today
+Contact the Car Accident Attorneys at The Roth Firm, LLC Today

-The Roth Law Firm has years of experience winning car accident settlements for clients in Georgia and Tennessee.
-Our team of Car Accident Attorneys can focus on getting the maximum amount of financial recovery after your accident, while you focus on recovering physically.
+The Roth Firm, LLC has years of experience winning car accident settlements for clients in Georgia and Tennessee.
+Our team of car accident attorneys can focus on getting the maximum amount of financial recovery after your accident, while you focus on recovering physically.